harimseong/assembly_library/lib/README.md

 - strdup(3)
 - read(2)
 - write(2)
-main function is required to test these functions.
+Makefile is required to build a library consists of the functions. main function is required to test these functions.
 ###### Constraints
 - Conforms to System V AMD64 ABI calling convention.